 Instructions

-- In a large pot over medium heat, add the butter.
-Once the butter has melted, add the prepared chicken and cook until golden brown on each side/reaches an internal temperature of 160 degrees.
+• In a large pot over medium heat, add the butter.
+Once the butter has melted, add the prepared chicken and cook until golden brown on each side/reaches an internal temperature of 160 degrees Fahrenheit (71 degrees Celsius).

-- Remove from the pot and transfer to a cutting board.
+• Remove the chicken from the pot and transfer it to a cutting board.
 Allow to rest for 5 minutes.

-- Meanwhile, add the mushrooms, onion, celery and carrots, saute until tender, about 5-7 minutes.
+• Meanwhile, add the mushrooms, onion, celery, and carrots to the pot, and sauté until tender, about 5-7 minutes.
 Add the garlic and cook until fragrant.

-- Cook until the pasta is tender and the sauce is thick, about 6-8 minutes (note: the sauce with thicken as it cools).
+• Cook until the pasta is tender and the sauce has thickened, about 6-8 minutes (Note: the sauce will thicken as it cools).
 Remove from the heat and serve with pie crust crumbles, if desired.

 VIDEO